 Initial iterations for adjustment.

-Final iterations for averaging H_delta
+Final iterations for averaging H_delta.

-if it must be estimated.
+TRUE if alpha is fixed, FALSE if it must be estimated.

 Secondary control threshold for parameter update.

-Number of observations before updating beta0_est
+Number of observations before updating beta0_est.

-Time point where beta
+Time point where beta changes.

 # \donttest{